ojalfaro/ojalfaro/README.md

 ***About me***

-I have a bachelor degree.
+I have a bachelor degree in computacion.
 I am expanding my knowledge in both front-end and back-end development, and I work as a developer in a company that creates systems for students and administrative staff.
 I love to learn and build something new, productive, innovative and creative.

 <img align="right" alt="GIF" src="https://owaisnoor.info/blog/wp-content/uploads/2019/03/maxresdefault.jpg" width="400" height="280" />